aws-samples/amazon-dynamodb-labs/content/game-player-data/join-games/Step2.en.md

-+++
+---
-title = "Start a game"
+title: "Start a game"
-menuTitle = "Start a game"
+menuTitle: "Start a game"
-date = 2021-04-21T07:33:04-05:00
+date: 2021-04-21T07:33:04-05:00
-weight = 52
+weight: 52
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 As soon as a game has 50 users, the creator of the game can start the game to initiate gameplay.
 In this step, you see how to handle this access pattern.